zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ```

 <!-- Nothing really special here, only thing is that we can't use a type guard since a date is in this case considered only to be a <i>string</i>.
 Notice that even though the <i>date</i> variable is accepted as <i>any</i> by the <i>parseDate</i> function, after checking the type with <i>isString</i> the type is already a string which is why we are able to give the variable to the function <i>isDate</i> with the type <i>string</i> without any errors. -->
 The code is really nothing special.
-The only thing is, that we can't use a type guard here since a date in this case is only considered to be a <i>string</i>.
+The only thing is that we can't use a type guard here since a date, in this case, is only considered to be a <i>string</i>.
 Note, that even though the <i>parseDate</i> function accepts the <i>date</i> variable as any, after we check the type with <i>isString</i> its type is set as string, which is why we can give the variable to the <i>isDate</i> function requiring a string without any problems.

-Finally we are ready to move on to the last two types, Weather and Visibility.
+Finally, we are ready to move on to the last two types, Weather and Visibility.

 We would like the validation and parsing to work as follows: